aidanbeck/trailbound/README.md

 I want to illustrate my skills by creating a project with a deployed server and a focus on back end features.
 The front end will be minimal but serviceable, and will be replaced if user testing proves the design compelling and continuation promising.

+This should be a short project.
+I want a gameplay prototype working before 2026, where I will test it with my friend groups.
+I will use input from testing to polish the experience throughout January.
+If my friends find the experience especially compelling, I will spend additional time to include more features and polish.

 ## Design Outline - Minimum Viable Product

 **Registered Users & Guests**